 |Earnings per Share|

-For financial analysis justified P/E ratio is calculated using dividend discount method.
+For financial analysis, justified P/E ratio is calculated using the dividend discount model.

 |P/E Ratio =||Expected Payout Ratio|

 |Required Rate of Return − Dividend Growth Rate|